aiprobook/aiprobook.github.io/deep-learning-for-programmers/_posts/2000-06-01-interactive.md

 # immediate dynamic feedback

-## immediately see the result of executing each line
+## see the result of executing each line
-## experiment in the live executing environment
+## experiment in the live environment

 ## no C++ build hell

 # no C++!

-## Java Virtual Machine - without Java language boilerplate
+## Java Virtual Machine, but without Java boilerplate

-## Clojure: the nicest language on earth!
+## Clojure, the nicest language on earth :-)

 # no C++!!!